 In the early 2000s, calls for the preservation, verification, and recording of heritage increased—perhaps globalization was the driving force for this increased interest, in addition to the pursuit of collecting and defining it as a means of preserving cultural identity (Ismaʾil 253–66).
 Furthermore, interest in heritage became more nationalistic after having been an Arab national interest.

-Palestinian Folk Heritage and its Importance
+Palestinian Folk Heritage and Its Importance

 Folk heritage is one of the most important sources of identity for Palestinians, especially in light of the political situation that often threatens their very existence.
-This deep connection throughout history enables them not only to endure the difficult circumstances they may presently face, but also gives them faith in the future.
+This deep connection throughout history enables them not only to endure the difficult circumstances they may presently face, but it also gives them faith in the future.
 Thus, heritage is important to Palestinians, supporting their unity as a people despite differences in gender, age, religion, and location (Mahawwi 2000 16–17).

 In the twentieth century, the Palestinian community endeavored to reconstruct its national identity and collective memory.
 In the past, Palestinians saw the past as an important tool in creating a national identity and attaining their vision of the future in which the young generation played a large role.
 In this respect, al-Barghuthi observes that society’s education of its young about its cultural heritage is vital for the society itself, which is searching for its identity in the present and planning for its future (40–43).
 If we examine the historical development of interest in Palestinian heritage, we can see that scholars divided it into six stages (Kanaʾina Man Nasiya 35–53 but compare with al-Mutawwir 20–25).
 However, since this study confirms that beginnings of interest in heritage in children’s literature increased noticeably after 1987, we prefer to divide it into four separate stages, as explained in the sections below.